Cubs vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and the Chicago Cubs take on the Oakland Athletics and starter Ken Waldichuk on Tuesday at 9:40 PM ET at Oakland-Alameda County Coliseum.
+The Chicago Cubs and Nico Hoerner will take on Shea Langeliers and the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday, with the first pitch at 3:37 PM ET.

-The Cubs are -185 moneyline favorites for this matchup with the Athletics (+150).
-The total is 7.5 runs for the contest (with -120 odds to go over and +100 odds to go under).
+The Cubs are listed as -185 moneyline favorites for this matchup against the Athletics (+150).
+The over/under is 7.5 runs for this contest.

 Rep your team with officially licensed Cubsgear!
 Head to Fanatics to find jerseys, shirts, and much more.